VibraForge: A Scalable Prototyping Toolkit For Creating Spatialized Vibrotactile Feedback Systems: Case Studies

 \subsection{Case Study 1: Replicating A Phonemic-Based Tactile Display}

-In Reed et al.'s work, a phonemic-based tactile display was designed to aid speech communication \cite{reed2018phonemic}.
-This tactile display used 24 actuators on the forearm to deliver unique tactile codes of 39 English phonemes to deaf and hard-of-hearing users.
+In Reed et al.'s work, a phonemic-based tactile display used 24 actuators on the forearm to deliver tactile codes of 39 English phonemes to deaf and hard-of-hearing users\cite{reed2018phonemic}.
 Phonemes were mapped to vibration patterns using frequency, waveform, amplitude, spatial location, and movement.
-Although the display was shown to be useful, the process of creating the display was challenging.
-To drive the 24 actuators independently, the researchers had to use a desktop audio device (i.e., a MOTU 24Ao) with three custom amplifier boards to provide output signals, which made the whole system bulky and unable to be used in real-world situations.
-In this section, we demonstrated how the VibraForge toolkit could be utilized to simplify the development process and enhance the portability of the display.
+Although the display was found to be useful, the building process was challenging.
+A desktop audio device (MOTU 24Ao) with three custom amplifier boards was needed to drive the 24 actuators independently, which made the system bulky and unusable in real-world situations.
+In this section, we demonstrated how the VibraForge toolkit could simplify the development process, enhancing usability and portability.